skowront/NecBlik/readme.md

 ## Architecture

 Necblik applicaton is composed of few projects that are together made into an application in NecBlik project.

+### Packages/Modules/Libraries(Submodules)

+Here we define some concepts that should explain the modular architecture of NecBlik.

+Packages - are projects that are packed as "unpack them into particular folder to attach them to NecBlik" or NecBlik itself.
+(Release files are composed of packages).

+Modules - are projects that implement a network type functionality  (as ZigBee, Wifi, etc.)

+Libraries(Submodules) - are projects  that inherit from a module and implement specific ViewModels and Controls of a module.

 ### Core projects